 Students who are classified as California residents as defined in the California Education Code will be charged an enrollment fee, a health services fee and a student representation fee.
 An optional student body fee also will be assessed.
 In accordance with California law, enrollment fees may be waived for California residents who demonstrate financial need and qualify for a Board of Governors Fee Waiver (BOGFW).
 For additional information contact the College's Financial Aid Office.

 Students who are classified as non-residents will be charged a tuition fee in addition to the enrollment fee, health services fee and student representation fee.
 International Students (F-1 Visa) are subject to a health insurance requirement and are charged tuition and capital outlay fees.
-For details contact the College's International Student Office.
+For details contact the College's International Student Center.

 The student representation fee was established by student election to support student advocacy before local, state and federal offices and agencies.